What is HMRC interest on late payments in 2023?

 There are penalties for late filling of tax returns and separately there is interest charged on overdue corporation tax.

 If you cannot meet the full corporation tax liability you can make a smaller payment on account before the deadline and then after that you’ll be charged interest on the outstanding amount daily until you pay it off.
-From 6th January 2023 late payment interest is 6% annually (though this is calculated daily on the amount your company owes).
+As of the 6th January 2023 late payment interest is 6% annually (though this is calculated daily on the amount your company owes).
 This is up from 7th January 2022 when the rate was 2.75% and this is due to the higher Bank of England base rate.

 HMRC has advised that they will ‘charge VAT registered businesses late payment interest from the first day their payment is overdue until it is paid in full’.